Not able to handle stressful situations effectively?

 It’s important to find out if the therapist has experience with treating your symptoms, area of concern or mental health condition.

 For your treatment to be effective, you have to be able to feel comfortable and be open with your therapist.
-Thus, consider going for trial sessions with a few therapists before deciding on “the one”.
+Thus, consider going for initial sessions with a few therapists before deciding on “the one”.

 How should I prepare for my CBT session?